The Evolution of Technical Leadership: Why Partners Matter

 The New Mandate for Technical Leaders

-• Modernize legacy systems while keeping the lights on
+Modernize legacy systems while maintaining daily operations

-• Secure hybrid environments without stifling innovation
+Secure hybrid environments without hindering innovation

 Real-World Examples